Weddings at St Paul’s Cathedral

 Do I have to be a member of the Cathedral or another church to be married at St Paul’s or to have my marriage blessed there?

-I’m not sure if I believe in God – can I still get married at St Paul’s?
+We don’t believe in God — can I still get married in the church?

-I’ve been married before – can I still get married in Church?
+I’ve been married before – can we still get married in Church?

 St Paul’s marries a lot of people who are doing this for the second time around.
 The clergy can agree to marry people in that situation with the bishop’s permission.
 The important thing to do is to talk to one of the clergy about this.